Uwe Boll: Response to criticism

 In the Alone in the Dark DVD commentary, he responds to criticism that his adaptations make significant changes to the plot and style of the source material: "Fans are always totally flipping out and I understand that the fan of a video game has his own agenda in his head and has his ideas about what is a good movie and what is a bad movie."
 Referring to House of the Dead, Boll said: "I think I made a perfect House of the Dead movie, because it really shows how the game is.
 It's a lot of fun, it's over-the-top action."
 Boll is especially critical of his Internet detractors.
-Referring to two Ain't It Cool News critics who negatively reviewed his work, Boll said, "Harry (Knowles) and Quint (Eric Vespe) are retards."
+Referring to two Ain't It Cool News critics who negatively reviewed his work, Boll said, "Harry (Harry Knowles) and Quint (Eric Vespe) are retards."
 Boll later claimed Knowles was being "played" by film studios that "kissed his ass" with set visits and pretend offers to produce large-budget films and suggested to Knowles the reason he did not like him was because, "I never kissed your ass, Harry."

 Boll also criticizes the game companies themselves for not providing support to the production following the selling of the film rights.
 He cites the cross-promotion and support that comic book-based properties adapted for the screen receive, whereas video game companies often "sell off the license and then forget about it."
 He argues that this is the reason video game adaptations are not well received by critics and audiences.

 When Wired published a negative review of Postal, Boll responded with an email claiming that the critic didn't "understand anything about movies and that you are an untalented wannabe filmmaker with no balls and no understanding what POSTAL is.
 You don't see courage because you are nothing. and no go to your mom and fuck her ...because she cooks for you now since 30 years ..so she deserves it" [sic].
 Boll stated that this angry email was sparked not by the review, but because the Wired editor told Boll in person that they loved the movie and then published a negative review.

 While his works were often met with critical disdain, Boll emphasizes that these projects were financially viable, especially in home video sales.
 He points out that his movies, while low-budget compared to studio blockbusters, often recouped their costs and more, even if they didn't dazzle at the box office.
-For instance, "House of the Dead", which had a production budget of $7 million, garnered $11 million at the box office and an additional $28 million from home video.
-Also, he said that his film "BloodRayne" gave more visibility to the game.
+For instance, House of the Dead, which had a production budget of $7 million, garnered $11 million at the box office and an additional $28 million from home video.
+Also, he said that his film BloodRayne gave more visibility to the game.

-In 2023, in response to criticism, Uwe Boll has emphasized the importance of understanding video game source material for film adaptations and reflected on the need for better script development and collaboration with game developers.
+In 2023, in response to criticism, Boll has emphasized the importance of understanding video game source material for film adaptations and reflected on the need for better script development and collaboration with game developers.